-Call it a premonition but I know the second she comes visiting.
+Call it a premonition but I knew the second she came visiting.
 She arrives just when I remember the deadline for a looming project.
-The daylight dims for a second as a grey cloud covers the sun for a seemingly sunny day.
-I shiver because I knew she was close.
+The daylight dims for a second as a grey cloud covers the sun.
+For a seemingly sunny day, I shivered because I knew she was close.

 The clouds had completely covered the sun.
 Not in the way it does when it’s about to rain, but into a dull gloomy day with enough sunlight to illuminate the afternoon.